srei/react-to-do/README.md

 React Boilerplate
 =====================

 A minimal and light dev environment for ReactJS.
+Building a React To Do List

 ### Usage